chrisamaral/formerly/README.md

 }
 ```

 Now suppose your job is to come up with a *single form* to fill all this stuff, scary right?
-Of course it is, especially from a UX point of view but a job is a job so... `formerly` to the rescue!
-Here is how we could represent that same object as a form component:
+Of course, especially from a UX point of view, it's a nightmare!
+But a job is a job so... `formerly` to the rescue!
+Here is how we could represent that same object on a component using `formerly`:

 ```js
 import {Form, Entity, Input, Select} from 'formerly'